marberts/pysps/README.md

-# A Python module for sequential Poisson sampling
+# Sequential Poisson sampling with Python

-A quick Python implementation of some functions from the `sps` R package.
-Requires Python >= 3.10 and numpy.
+Sequential Poisson sampling is a variation of Poisson sampling for drawing probability-proportional-to-size samples with a given number of units, and is commonly used for price-index surveys.
+This package in a Python implementation of the {sps} R package.

+## Installation

+## Usage

 ```python
 >>> import pysps